Nightmare on Sales Street: 7 Nightmares That Keep Salespeople Up at Night (and How to Stop Them)

 Give them the silent treatment

-Bullies thrive on attention, so by meeting their accusations and demands with stone-cold silence or a stare makes them rethink their strategy and often even feel embarrassed for their behaviour.
+Bullies thrive on attention, so by meeting their accusations and demands with stone-cold silence or a stare makes them rethink their strategy and often even feel embarrassed for their behavior.

 Run for the hills